-Property prices are constantly moving up and down.
+Real estate values are constantly moving up and down.

-These items play a role.
+Each of these items plays a role.